dermatologist/umlsjs/README.md

 ## Want to join development?

-* Rename test/api.template.js to api.js and add your API key.
+* Rename .env.example to .env and add your API key.
 * Submit PR to the develop branch.